Totally Accurate Battlegrounds

-Totally Accurate Battlegrounds (TABG) is a multiplayer battle royale video game developed by Swedish studio Landfall Games, and a spin-off of Totally Accurate Battle Simulator (TABS).
+Totally Accurate Battlegrounds (TABG) is a multiplayer battle royale video game developed by Swedish studio Landfall, and a spin-off of Totally Accurate Battle Simulator (TABS).
 Similarly to how TABS parodies the battle simulator genre of video games, TABG is a parody of the battle royale genre, primarily titles such as PlayerUnknown's Battlegrounds and Fortnite, and features exaggerated player and weapon physics.
 The game was released on Steam on June 5, 2018.

 Gameplay

 The game plays similarly to other games in the battle royale genre, in which players must traverse a shrinking safe area, collecting weapons, blessings, and grenades along the way in order to fight and eliminate opponents, and aim to be the last remaining player or team.
 However, the game is differentiated by a physics engine which produces exaggerated character motions when moving or using weapons (including stretching limbs and exaggerated knockback when using guns), the ability to dual-wield weapons, a self-constructing wall functioning as the game's "storm," and a wide array of weapons directly pulled from or influenced by weapons in the real world.

 Totally Accurate Battlegrounds features a multi-tier "blessing" system which players can utilize by collecting rings of various colors (said colors depicting the tier the blessing falls under) and placing them in one of 3 inventory slots.
 Blessings provide various benefits, some examples of which include increased movement speed, faster weapon firing speed, increased health points, and health regeneration.